Declaration on Corporate Governance December 2022

 (F.2 GCGC)

-Pursuant to the legal requirements of the Stock Corporation Act, the remuneration system as a whole must set a long-term behavioural incentive and be geared towards the company’s sustainable and long-term development.
+Pursuant to the legal requirements of the Stock Corporation Act, the remuneration system as a whole must set a long-term behavioral incentive and be geared towards the company’s sustainable and long-term development.
 Fielmann Aktiengesellschaft’s remuneration system corresponds to these requirements.
 From the perspective of the Supervisory Board, it does not matter greatly if the long-term variable remuneration components exceed the short-term variable remuneration components.

 (G.6 GCGC)